 As the harvest season continued, we were concerned with availability and timing.
 Products carrying DOP certification can take an extra 30 days to get the Seal or stamp of approval.

 Each week we are receiving lush, fresh, appealing new harvest selections.
-Now in: Tenute di Capezzana Organic Olio Nuovo, Olio Verde Novello, Titone Organic Novello, and Frescobaldi First Press (sold out!), in a stunning 30th Anniversary gold bottle.
+Now in: Tenute di Capezzana Organic Olio Nuovo, Olio Verde, Titone Organic, and Frescobaldi First Press (sold out!), in a stunning 30th Anniversary gold bottle.